zerokarmaleft/reader-writer-state/README.md

 What's the type of the `log` function?
 It accepts no arguments and returns no result.
-In Haskell, the type might be expressed as `() -> ()` where `()` is pronounced 'unit'. `log` is invoked *solely* for its side-effects of printing a message to the screen.
+In Haskell, the type might be expressed as `() -> ()` where `()` is pronounced 'unit'. `log` is invoked *solely* for its side effects of printing a message to the console.
 It also tracks how many times it's been invoked, and includes the count as part of the message.

 A pure function *must* return a value, so let's rewrite `log` to return *a pair*